phpbench/phpbench/docs/guides/ci-integration.rst

 .. literalinclude:: ../../.github/workflows/benchmark.yml
   :language: yaml

-In the above example we publish the results to the `benchmarks`.
+In the above example we publish the results to the `benchmarks` sub-folder.
 The PHPBench report can be seen here: https://phpbench.github.io/phpbench/benchmarks/

 .. note::